clarkfitzg/course_planning/stat50/syllabus.md

 Some weeks will require more, some less.
 You may find yourself spending more time if you need to review prerequisite math concepts, or you're working hard to earn a good grade.
 That's OK!

+__Recording:__
+I plan to record class meetings and make them available if you need to miss class for any reason.
+Zoom recordings will be available through Canvas for current students in this course for this semester only, and not to the general public.
+Do not make personal recordings of class meetings, or allow anyone not in this course to access course video recordings.
+This policy means that students can have the same expectation of privacy in a virtual classroom as they have in a physical classroom.
+Zoom breakout rooms are not recorded.

 ## Writing Component